awsdocs/amazon-connect-admin-guide/doc_source/connect-agents.md

 1. Choose **Save** to apply the changes, or **Cancel** to undo them\.

-When a hierarchy has been created, you can add groups, teams, and agents from the top down\.
+After you create a hierarchy, you can add groups, teams, and agents from the top down\.

 **To add groupings to a hierarchy**